-Platelet Rich Plasma (PRP) Therapy is a minimally invasive non-surgical treatment that promotes healing without surgery.
+Platelet Rich Plasma (PRP) Therapy is a minimally invasive non-surgical treatment that improves pain and function without surgery.
 Platelets are a specialized type of blood cells that are involved in injury healing.
-With PRP, a concentrated platelet solution is injected into the injured area to stimulate healing.

-There are numerous clinical studies showing PRP promotes healing in a variety of orthopedic injuries, and may eliminate the need for more aggressive treatments, such as long-term medications or surgery.
+There are numerous clinical studies showing PRP may improve pain and function in a variety of orthopedic injuries, and may eliminate the need for more aggressive treatments, such as long-term medications or surgery.

 The body’s natural reaction to an injury is to send platelets from the blood to the damaged tissues to initiate healing.
 Platelets store growth factors that help with healing, and when injected directly into injured tissue, they stimulate and enhance the body’s own healing response.

 PRP is performed in the office.
 Blood is drawn from the patient, and concentrated in a centrifuge.
-Platelets and growth factors are separated and then injected into the injured area using ultrasound guidance to ensure the PRP is placed into the injured tendon or joint.
+Platelets and growth factors are separated and then injected using ultrasound guidance to ensure accuracy

-The entire treatment from blood draw to completion takes 45 minutes.
+The entire treatment from blood draw to completion takes about 45 to 60 minutes.

-We use musculoskeletal ultrasound to identify the injured tendon, ligament or joint.
+We use musculoskeletal ultrasound to identify the injured tissue.
 Ultrasound is then used to guide the needle for the injection.

 PRP is performed with sterile technique and is created in a closed-system device.
 Anytime a needle is placed anywhere in the body, even getting blood drawn, there is a risk of infection, bleeding, tendon and nerve damage.
 However, complications are very rare.